10 Best Places to Visit in Kuala Lumpur – Things to do in Kuala Lumpur

 The Genting Highlands can be reached by the cable car service or by road.
 You can take a taxi settled to the Genting Skyway or the Awana Skyway cable car station.
 Alternatively you can catch a bus from KL Sentral Railway Station to Genting Highlands .i.e. the Aerobus which would cost you RM35 (USD 8) per adult & RM25 (USD 6) per child.

 Related Read : How To Explore Genting Highlands

 Jalan Alor is the most famous street food area in Kuala Lumpur.
 This street lights up in the evening when many street food vendors set up their food stalls.
 This vibrant food street has a variety of sea food restaurants offering Malay, Thai, Chinese, Indian and Vietnamese cuisine which you will find filling up with lots of locals and tourists.
 You are definitely going to be spoiled for choices because once you are there it gets very difficult to choose what to eat and what to leave behind.
 Jalan Alor is one of the must visit places in Kuala Lumpur for foodies.

 The food stalls start setting up in the evenings from around 5 PM and most of them are open until midnight.
 Check out this local street food night tour to savour on some delicious authentic food in Kuala Lumpur.

 How To Reach Jalan Alor:

 The Jalan Alor is at about 10 minutes walking distance from Bukit Bintang LRT station.

+These were some of the best places to visit in Kuala Lumpur.
 Have you been to Kuala Lumpur?
 Share your experiences in the comments section below.